fahadmapari/tss-gaming-server/readme.md

 GET
 `auth/facebook/url`

-it will generate and return facebook auth url which you can put in button/a tag
+it will generate and return facebook auth url which you can put in a button/a tag

+---

+`Discord auth`

+Route to get google auth url

+GET
+`auth/discord/url`

+it will generate and return discord auth url which you can put in a button/a tag

 ---